socrata/dev.socrata.com/docs/filtering.md

 - /docs/filters.html
 ---

-Querying datasets with simple equality filters is very easy with SODA.
+Querying datasets with simple equality filters is very easy with the SODA Consumer API.
 Simply use the column's field name as your parameter and the content you want to filter for as its value.

 For example, to query for only earthquakes that have a `source` of "nn":